 Boy, that also sounds familiar.
 We have receipt after receipt where the district’s internal investigations team gave favorable treatment to white teachers accused of racist behaviors.
 Meanwhile, they were providing cover for those who sought to destroy the careers of Black educators who DARED stand up for Black children who were being physically and emotionally abused, not to mention, denied their free, quality public educations and the services that go along with that.
 We have screenshots of threats directed toward teachers who stood with Black educators from protected and emboldened racist white teachers, which equate to confessions of their transgressions.
 We have testimonials from these victims revealing how they felt when they realized their eyewitness accounts had been altered and misconstrued in the final reports.

 No one is ever held responsible.
-Just like how the city spokesperson would not acknowledge there was a problem with racism, and still won’t, the district conducts their own investigations and, of course, sides with the white racist teachers.
-Just like Dr. Pollio, Mr. Talley is masterful at maintaining “plausible deniability” by claiming he doesn’t know about the abuses or if anything’s been done, because he hasn’t seen the results of the audit.
+Just like how the city spokesperson would not acknowledge there was a problem with racism, and still won’t, the district conducts their own investigations and, of course, sides with the mostly white, racist teachers.
+Just like Dr. Pollio, Mr. Talley is masterful at maintaining “plausible deniability” by claiming he doesn’t know about the abuses or if anything’s been done, because he hasn’t seen the email or the results of the investigation.

 If you or someone you know has experienced discrimination, retaliation or racism from Jefferson County Public Schools, and found the grievance and protection process to be inadequate, please let us know.
 You may be invited to join a class action lawsuit.
 Attorneys who may be interested in representing us, please contact Gay Perry Adelmann at firstname.lastname@example.org.
 Thank you.

 Complete the SURVEY here.